 Confidentiality and Conflicts of Interests

 The security of the test materials is paramount.
-You must not copy any test materials that are supplied to you or retain any after you have completed the marking.
-You must not discuss the content of the test with anyone beyond those in the marking team or communicate any information about the tests and their marking by email or through social media.
-All markers must sign a confidentiality agreement form before attending the training session to pledge that their knowledge of the content of the tests will remain confidential and specify any interests in schools and examination boards and inform NFER if, subsequently, they are approached by anyone in any regard in connection with their marking of the NRT.
+All selected markers are required to sign a confidentiality agreement before attending the training session to pledge that their knowledge of the content of the tests will remain confidential.
+They are also asked to identify any conflicts of interests in schools and examination boards and inform NFER if, subsequently, they are approached by anyone in any regard in connection with their marking of the NRT.

 Disclosure and Barring Service